zhenyanghua/zhenyanghua.github.io/posts/2021/09/efficient-text-highlighter/index.md

 <div class="array" data-array="onionionions"></div>

+!---

+!---

 A regex like this `/onion/gi` will only result in two matches:

 <div class="array" data-array="onionionions"
   data-highlights='[{ "range": [0, 4], "color": "blue" }, { "range": [6, 10], "color": "blue" }]'
   data-pointers='[{ "index": 0, "color": "pink" }, { "index": 6, "color": "pink" }]'></div>

+!---

+!---

-We could tell there is an overlapping occurrence missing from these matches, to match such occurences, we need to ask regex to look ahead of each character before moving on to the next character, similar to the brute force approach from the next section.
+We could tell there is an overlapping occurrence missing from these matches, to match such occurences, we need to ask regex to look ahead of each character before moving on to the next character, similarly to the brute force approach from the next section.
 This technique is called **Positive Lookahead** in regex, and the expression is `(?=...)`.
 It asserts that the given subpattern can be matched here, without consuming characters.
-Now we update the regex to be `/(?=onion)/`, we will be getting the three matches including the overlapping one.
+Now we update the regex to be `/(?=onion)/`, we will be getting three matches including the overlapping one.

 <div class="array" data-array="onionionions"
   data-highlights='[{ "range": [0, 4], "color": "blue" }, { "range": [3, 7], "color": "blue" }, { "range": [6, 10], "color": "blue" }]'
   data-pointers='[{ "index": 0, "color": "pink" }, { "index": 3, "color": "pink" }, { "index": 6, "color": "pink" }]'></div>

+!---

+!---

 ## Brute force pattern matching

-The brute force approach is to examine the each following sequence matches the pattern characters for each character in the search text.
+The brute force approach is to examine whether the following sequence matches the pattern characters for each character in the search text.

 <label for="input-pat-naive">Pattern text</label>
 <input id="input-pat-naive" type="text" value="onions"/>